 ** Hyperfibre is available at connection speeds of 2,000 Mbps, 4,000 Mbps and 8,000 Mbps.

 + Cost: Offers vary between service providers - these indicative prices come from Broadband Compare as at October 2022 and don’t include any other costs (like modems) your service provider might charge.
 Please contact a provider to understand the actual cost.

 ++ Netflix streaming reliability: The proportion of households able to stream two Ultra High Definition videos from Netflix with variable bitrate encoding based on the latest Measuring Broadband New Zealand (MBNZ) report.
-The MBNZ report doesn't report on Hyperfibre streaming reliability yet, but does note that higher bandwidth connections like Fibre 300 and Fibre Max are able to reliably stream high-quality video more of the time.
-We've given Hyperfibre a 100% Netflix streaming reliability value because it offers higher bandwidth than Fibre 300 and Fibre Max.
+The MBNZ report doesn't report on Hyperfibre streaming reliability yet, but does note that higher bandwidth connections like Home Fibre 300 and Home Fibre 920 are able to reliably stream high-quality video more of the time.
+We've given Hyperfibre a 100% Netflix streaming reliability value because it offers higher bandwidth than Home Fibre 300 and Home Fibre 920.

 What makes a good internet connection?

 Back in November 2011, the average monthly usage per household on the Chorus broadband network was 13GB.
 In April 2016 we reached 100GB per household.

 Fibre is your best choice, delivering the highest performance with average peak download speeds of 850Mbps.
 But if fibre isn’t yet an option for you, VDSL is next in line, delivering an immediate speed increase from ADSL.